AlfieLinux/saltyjoomla/README.md

 # How do I install the module?

 Glad you asked.
-You start grabbing the bash installer script from my repo and running it in /home/xubuntu/
+You start by grabbing the bash "setup script" from my repo and running it in /home/xubuntu/

 ```bash
 § wget https://raw.githubusercontent.com/AlfieLinux/saltyjoomla/master/saltyjoomla.sh